Probing thermal gradients of habitable-zone rocky planets as an anti-indicator of a global surface ocean using mid-infrared direct imaging: Abstract

 \section{Abstract}

-Future direct-imaging missions, such as the Large Interferometer for Exoplanets (\LIFE{}), aim to observe thermal emission from potentially habitable planets to characterize their surface environments and search for signs of life.
+Future direct-imaging missions such as the Large Interferometer for Exoplanets (\LIFE{}) aim to observe thermal emission from potentially habitable planets to characterize their surface environments and search for signs of life.
 Previous studies of directly imaged Earth-like planets have mainly examined the signatures of atmospheric composition, often using one-dimensional models, while the effect of horizontal temperature gradients has received limited attention.
 Because a pronounced horizontal temperature gradient may signal the absence of a global ocean, we investigate its detectability through thermal-emission direct imaging.
 Adopting Teegarden's Star b (zero-albedo equilibrium temperature $\sim 280$~K) as a benchmark, we compute three-dimensional atmospheric structures with and without a global ocean using the ROCKE-3D general circulation model and simulate geometry-dependent thermal emission spectra.
 We show that the temperature gradients that disfavor a global-ocean scenario manifest in both orbital phase variation and spectral shape of the snapshot spectra.
 The phase variation is more readily detectable: one-day integrations with \LIFE{} at two orbital phases would reveal flux variations in no-ocean cases with 1-10~bar atmospheres, depending on background atmospheric composition.
-Shapshot spectra provide complementary diagnostics of global temperature contrast, the running brightness temperature of the continuum and detailed absorption band shapes, but require integration a few times longer.
-These three-dimensional effects, if neglected, can bias interpretations based on one-dimensional models.
-We also assess their detectability for other nearby exoplanets.
+Shapshot spectra provide complementary diagnostics, including the running brightness temperature of the continuum and detailed absorption band shapes, but require longer integration times.
+These three-dimensional effects, if neglected, can bias interpretations based on one-dimensional models, and could also lead to misidentification of the H$_2$O vapor band at wavelengths beyond $\sim$10~$\mu$m.
+We also assess the detectability of these 3D effects on other nearby exoplanets.
 Our results highlight the need to incorporate three-dimensional atmospheric structures when characterizing rocky exoplanets, both to constrain surface conditions and to avoid misinterpretation of spectral data.

 \keywords{\uat{Exoplanet atmospheres}{487} --- \uat{Exoplanet surface characteristics}{496} --- \uat{Extrasolar rocky planets}{511} --- \uat{Habitable planets}{695} --- \uat{Exoplanet atmospheric dynamics}{2307}}